Sagarshivalingappaathani/Cyber-Threat-Detection/README.md

 - **Backdoors:**
   Secret, unauthorized ways to access a system without going through normal security.
   _Example:_ A hacker installs a hidden program on a computer that creates a secret login route.
 This lets them enter the system without needing a username or password, even after security updates are applied.

-- **DoS (Denial of Service):**
-  Overwhelming a website or network with too much traffic, making it slow or unavailable.
-  _Example:_ An online shopping website gets flooded with millions of fake requests at once, making the site so slow that real customers can’t access it.
-This is like hundreds of people blocking a store’s entrance so no one else can get inside.

-- **Generic:**
-  Attacks on encrypted data by trying every possible password or key until one works.
-  _Example:_ A hacker uses a **brute-force attack** on an email account by trying thousands of common passwords until they find the right one.
-It’s like trying every key on a keychain until one unlocks the door.

 - **Exploits:**
   Taking advantage of bugs or flaws in software to gain control or cause damage.